-In auditing the financial statements, we have concluded that the Directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the Directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting included:
+In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+Our evaluation of the directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting included:

-- Obtaining management's going concern assessment and challenging, where appropriate, the assumptions used; - Testing the mathematical accuracy of the model used by management in their assessment; - Considering the reasonableness of those models, including comparison to actual results achieved in the year and the evaluation of downside sensitivities; and - Discussing with management and evaluating their assessment of the company's liquidity requirement.
+- Obtaining management's going concern assessment and challenging, where appropriate, the assumptions used; - Testing the mathematical accuracy of the model used by management in their assessment; - Considering the reasonableness of the model, including comparison to actual results achieved in the year and the evaluation of downside sensitivities; - Considered the liquidity of existing assets on the statement of financial position; and - Discussing with management and evaluating their assessment of the company's liquidity requirement.